Marco Rodriguez (soccer): Indoor

 In 2016, he won the Futsal Canadian Championship with Toronto United Futsal.

 He joined the professional ranks of indoor soccer for the 2016-17 season when he signed with Florida Tropics SC of the Major Arena Soccer League.
-He recorded a hattrick on January 14, 2017, against St. Louis Ambush.
+He recorded a hat-trick on January 14, 2017, against St. Louis Ambush.
 Rodriguez received an honorable mention for week 12 of the competition.
 In his debut season with Florida, he appeared in 20 matches and recorded 8 goals.
-He returned for his sophomore season where he appeared in 22 matches and recorded 2 goals.
+He returned for his sophomore season, where he appeared in 22 matches and recorded 2 goals.

-When the MASL expanded into Canada he was acquired by the expansion side Mississauga MetroStars for the 2018-19 season.
+When the MASL expanded into Canada, he was acquired by the expansion side, Mississauga MetroStars, for the 2018-19 season.
 He missed the opening match due to a buildup of suspension cards from his previous tenure with Florida.
-He made his debut for Mississauga on December 7, 2018, against his former club Florida where he also recorded his first goal for the MetroStars.
-He assisted Mississauga in breaking their losing streak of eight matches by contributing a goal against Harrisburg Heat which marked the club's second win throughout the season.
+He made his debut for Mississauga on December 7, 2018, against his former club.
+Florida, where he also recorded his first goal for the MetroStars.
+He assisted Mississauga in breaking their losing streak of eight matches by contributing a goal against Harrisburg Heat, which marked the club's second win of the season.
 After an incident with a player in Harrisburg on March 9, 2019, he received a suspension for several matches.
 In total, he made 18 appearances and scored 11 goals.

 International career

 Rodriguez was selected by head coach Kyt Selaidopoulos to help the Canada national futsal team qualify for the 2016 CONCACAF Futsal Championship in a qualification series against the United States.
 Throughout the futsal tournament, he recorded a goal against Curacao where the Canadians won the match by a score of 7-4.
-He was called up by Selaidopoulos once more this time for the 2021 CONCACAF Futsal Championship.
+He was called up by Selaidopoulos once more, this time for the 2021 CONCACAF Futsal Championship.
 In the opening match for the national team, he helped Canada defeat Haiti.
 The national team managed to advance to the quarterfinals but was defeated in a penalty shootout by Panama.